Tuesday, 5 December 2023

 I like creating Schrebergärten, mine are largely Busch, Noch and scratch, they include strawberries, green and red cabbage, cauliflower, green and red lettuce.
 Over the next couple of weeks, I would like to share the creation of a Schrebergärten for Pottendorf.

 The small garden is part of the farmhouse, the original was at least 14 years old and used on at least two previous layouts.
-It has been extended to include the farmhouse and the long grass was looking rather threadbare.
-There is some further work needed, the washing line will be given some clothes.
+There is some further work needed, the washing line will be given some clothes and there is a bear.

 No comments: